 Speed limits are established and posted for a simple reason: to keep people safe.
 Drivers who ignore the posted speed limits are acting negligently.
 If they cause a severe injury accident or if they kill another motorist, passenger, cyclist, or pedestrian, they should be held accountable.

-The South Carolina car accident attorneys of Jebaily Law Firm, P.A. will not allow a driver who chooses to speed to get away with harming you.
+The South Carolina car accident attorneys of Jebaily Law Firm will not allow a driver who chooses to speed to get away with harming you.
 We’ll seek the maximum compensation possible through negotiations with the insurance company or through a personal injury lawsuit.

 Our team has the experience and track record of success that you want on your side.
 You can view some of our previous results and see the compensation we’ve recovered for people who’ve been hurt in car accidents.
 When you’re ready, call us, fill out a contact form, or chat with us live to schedule a free consultation with our team.